-a) Principles of consolidation
+a) Priciple of consolidation

-The financial statements of consolidated entities have been prepared using uniform accounting methods.
+The financial statements of consolidated entities have been prepared using uniform accounting methods in accordance with IAS 27 (Consolidated and Separate Financial Statements).

-Capital consolidation is performed according to SFAS No. 141 (Business Combinations) and SFAS No. 142 (Goodwill and other intangible assets) by offsetting investments in subsidiaries against the underlying equity at the date of acquisition.
+Capital consolidation is performed according to IFRS 3 (Business Combinations) by offsetting investments in subsidiaries against the underlying revaluated equity at the date of acquisition.
 The identifiable assets and liabilities of subsidiaries are recognized at their fair values.
 Any remaining debit balance is recognized as goodwill and is tested at least once a year for impairment.